lwojcik/eleventy-template-multiplicity/README.md

 ## Note on persisting feed cache

 The aggregator uses [@11ty/eleventy-fetch](https://www.11ty.dev/docs/plugins/fetch/) plugin for fetching and caching network requests.
 If you use a hosting provider that supports persisting cache (e.g. Netlify or Vercel), you can limit number of network requests by making your `.cache` folder persistent between builds.
 See [Eleventy docs on how to set it up](https://www.11ty.dev/docs/deployment/#persisting-cache).

-## Contributions

-Contributions of the following kind are welcome:

-- bug reports / fixes
-- feature suggestions / improvements of existing features

-Before contributing be sure to read [Code of Conduct](./CODE_OF_CONDUCT.md).

 ## Sponsors